PoeticFudge/SwiftTipCalculator/README.md

 # SwiftTipCalculator
-Tip is calculated based on 15%, 18%, and 20% tip.
-User can set a default tip % in Settings.
+App calculates the total cost based on 15%, 18%, and 20% tip.
+User can set a default tip % in the Settings.